Justice for Greenwood supporters pack courtroom to hear Tulsa Race Massacre lawsuit status

-Attorney Damario Solomon-Simmons, flanked by co-counsel and surrounded by Justice for Greenwood supporters, speaks with news media members following a status conference for a lawsuit brought by Tulsa Race Massacre survivors at the Tulsa County Courthouse on Tuesday in Tulsa.
+Attorney Damario Solomon-Simmons, flanked by co-counsel and surrounded by Justice for Greenwood supporters, speaks with reporters after Tuesday's status conference in a lawsuit brought by 1921 Tulsa Race Massacre survivors.

 Mike Simons, Tulsa World

-Attorney Damario Solomon-Simmons, surrounded by Justice for Greenwood supporters, speaks with news media members following a status conference for a lawsuit brought by Tulsa Race Massacre survivors at the Tulsa County Courthouse on Tuesday.
+Damario Solomon-Simmons, attorney for the defendants in the 1921 Tulsa Race Massacre lawsuit, talks about the case at the Tulsa County Courthouse after a status conference on Tuesday.

 Mike Simons, Tulsa World

-Attorney Damario Solomon-Simmons speaks with co-counsel and Justice for Greenwood supporters following a status conference for a lawsuit brought by Tulsa Race Massacre survivors at the Tulsa County Courthouse on Oct.
-18, 2022.
+Attorney Damario Solomon-Simmons speaks with co-counsel and Justice for Greenwood supporters after Tuesday's status conference at the Tulsa County Courthouse.

 Mike Simons, Tulsa World

-Attorney Damario Solomon-Simmons, flanked by co-counsel and surrounded by Justice for Greenwood supporters, speaks with media following a status conference for a lawsuit brought by Tulsa Race Massacre survivors at the Tulsa County Courthouse Tuesday, Oct.
-18, 2022 in Tulsa, Ok.
+Attorney Damario Solomon-Simmons, flanked by co-counsel and surrounded by Justice for Greenwood supporters and reporters, speaks following a status conference in the 1921 Tulsa Race Massacre lawsuit on Tuesday.

-The city of Tulsa, Tulsa Regional Chamber, Tulsa County Board of Commissioners, Tulsa County Sheriff’s Office and Oklahoma Military Department remained as defendants in the suit following District Judge Caroline Wall's earlier decision to pare down the complex case, and in early October they filed motions to dismiss in response to the plaintiff's second amended petition.
+The city of Tulsa, Tulsa Regional Chamber, Tulsa County Board of Commissioners, Tulsa County Sheriff’s Office and Oklahoma Military Department remained as defendants in the suit following Tulsa County District Judge Caroline Wall's earlier decision to pare down the complex case, and in early October they filed motions to dismiss in response to the plaintiffs' second amended petition.

-The centenarian survivors — Lessie Benningfield Randle, Viola Fletcher and Hughes Van Ellis Sr. — have alleged public nuisance and unjust enrichment claims stemming from the 1921 massacre and are seeking, among other things, declarations from the court acknowledging the harm done by the massacre and an order requiring abatement.
+The centenarian survivors of the 1921 massacre — Lessie Benningfield Randle, Viola Fletcher and Hughes Van Ellis Sr. — have made public nuisance and unjust enrichment claims and are seeking, among other things, declarations from the court acknowledging the harm done by the massacre and an order requiring abatement.

-Plaintiff's attorneys moved to strike the motions to dismiss on Tuesday during a status conference, saying everything they address has already been dealt with.
+The plaintiffs' attorneys moved to strike the motions to dismiss the case during a status conference Tuesday, saying everything they address has already been dealt with.

 Attorney Damario Solomon-Simmons called the filings a "stall tactic" and in part a breach of an earlier stipulation as to the unjust enrichment claims.

-Defendants' attorneys disputed both points, saying plaintiff's attorneys boast a majority of the delays in the case and that they understood the stipulation differently.
+Defendants' attorneys disputed both points, saying the plaintiffs' attorneys caused a majority of the delays in the case and that they understood the stipulation differently.

-Wall said it's "entirely customary" and "consistent" with Oklahoma law for defendants to file motions to dismiss upon the filing of a second amended petition, and to strike them without a hearing would be inappropriate.
+Wall said it's "entirely customary" and "consistent" with Oklahoma law for defendants to file motions to dismiss upon the filing of a second amended petition, and she said that to strike them without a hearing would be inappropriate.

-She gave plaintiff's attorneys about 30 days to file a response to the motions to dismiss and scheduled a hearing on such Nov.
+She gave plaintiffs' attorneys about 30 days to file a response to the motions and scheduled a hearing for Nov.
 18.

-Speaking to news media afterward while surrounded by Justice for Greenwood supporters who packed the seventh-floor courtroom, Solomon-Simmons noted that he disagreed with the court's decision but expressed hope in Wall's perceived willingness to move forward in the discovery stage.
+Speaking to reporters afterward while surrounded by Justice for Greenwood supporters who packed the seventh-floor courtroom, Solomon-Simmons noted that he disagreed with the court's decision but expressed hope in Wall's perceived willingness to move forward in the discovery stage.

 "We believe very strongly that she will dismiss (the motions to dismiss) once again and we will continue to move forward in this case,” Solomon-Simmons said.

-Van Ellis and his sister, Fletcher, were dealing with a death in their family, he said, and Randle was not feeling well, but "they sent their spirit with us" and asked him to continue to fight on their behalf.
+Van Ellis and his sister, Fletcher, were dealing with a death in their family, he said, and Randle was not feeling well, but "they sent their spirit with us" and asked him to continue to fight on their behalf, Solomon-Simmons said.

 Next time, he said, "they're going to be here and make sure that they see justice for this community."